kagisearch/kagi-docs/docs/common/company/hiring-kagi.md

 - Ability to dedicate 10-20 hours per week to R&D projects.
 - A proactive and self-organized working style, capable of thriving in a "fire & forget" mode.
 - A passion for building innovative projects from the ground up.
+- You can demonstrate a history of tinkering with product ideas/hacking projects together.

 If you are eager to contribute to cutting-edge projects and grow with a dynamic team, we would be thrilled to hear from you.